meiyi-li/meiyi-li/README.md

 ### Hi 👋

-Hi, I am Meiyi, a master student at the University of Chicago.
-I am really interested in topics such as aging, health, and social networks.
-My research mainly focuses on the social determinants of health inequality and socioecnomic differences in networks in late life.

-Feel free to contact me: meiyili@uchicago.edu
+Feel free to contact me: mli843@wisc.edu
 <!--
 **meiyi-li/meiyi-li** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.